Visiting the Boarding Department

 The boarders enjoy a high profile within the community, walking as they do to and from the school each day.
 They host regular lunches for the older members of Burford and the surrounding area, take part in local charity events, visit the local primary school during their languages week and help out with the younger children attending church on a Sunday.
 Some of the older students take part-time jobs, eg in the local charity shop and all are a great credit to the school.

 ‘Students speak highly of the approach and understanding of staff.
 Relationships are warm and nurturing.
 Students say staff treat them with respect and dignity, it is an inclusive environment.’
 Ofsted 2015

 It is well recognised that students usually make the transition to boarding very easily and this is partly due to the ready-made network of friends and familiar faces that they are encouraged to get to know across the age ranges and also to the commitment and involvement of the boarding staff.

 Careful attention and support is given to welfare and the academic and social progress of each student.
 Staff supervise and offer guidance during prep time and take part in a full range of evening and weekend activities from fun runs to art classes, community lunches to trips out.

 Each year a number of new staff join us.
 They work alongside the current members of staff, which include some teaching staff, teaching assistants and specialist boarding tutors.
-This year we welcome two new Graduate Resident Assistants to the team: Mr Mark Kaaber -Gore and Miss Kirsten Parry.
+This year we welcome two new Resident Assistants to the team: Mr Mark Kaaber-Gore and Miss Kirsten Parry.